Willie Watson (musician): Folk Singer Vol. 1

 Tour stops to promote the album release included dates at Nashville area's Music City Roots at the Loveless Café, New York City's Mercury Lounge, Philadelphia's World Café Live, and Berkeley's Freight & Salvage.
 Rolling Stone named the album one of The 26 Albums of 2014 You Probably Didn't But Really Should Hear, stating, "Watson's voice carries the weight of generations past, but on Folk Singer, it's still appropriate for the one we live in, right now."
 Rawlings, who produced the album, said: "Willie is the only one of his generation who can make me forget these songs were ever sung before."

-Folk Singer Vol. 2
+Folksinger Vol. 2

-While at work on the second volume of Folk Singer, Watson stated: "Volume two will be a continuation of Volume one, and consist of old songs."
-Released September 15, 2017, Folk Singer Vol. 2 was produced by David Rawlings and featured collaborations with Gillian Welch, The Fairfield Four, Morgan Jahnig of Old Crow Medicine Show, and Paul Kowert of Punch Brothers.
+While at work on the second album, Watson stated: "Volume two will be a continuation of Volume one, and consist of old songs."
+Released September 15, 2017, Folksinger Vol. 2 was produced by David Rawlings and featured collaborations with Gillian Welch, The Fairfield Four, Morgan Jahnig of Old Crow Medicine Show, and Paul Kowert of Punch Brothers.
 In its review of the new album, The Guardian states nobody makes "the old songs sound fresher" than Watson, "thanks to a voice that's young but weathered, strong but eerie, and comes backed by intricate banjo and guitar picking."